Naming Gone Wrong

 • We only look at elements within a functional category (Let's just look at the Marketing part of the situation first).

 • We only consider events for which we have a readily available solution (Isn't there a training program that would take care of this?
-Or We just spent $1M on our TQM program; let's put those people on this problem).
+Or We just spent $1M on our TQM training program; let's put those people on this problem).

 • We only look at the events which are politically correct, personally favorable, or acceptable to the CEO (There's no sense in talking about the "glass ceiling"; he won't hear of it).